therooler/pennylane-qllh/README.md

-# Quantum Machine Learning Library for Quantum log-likelihood minimization (QMLQLLM)
+# Penny Lane and the Quantum Log-Likelihood

 A quantum machine learning framework for minimizing the quantum log-likelihood.
-In line with PennyLane, Strawberry Fields and Blackbird my working title for this framework is Rocky Raccoon.
+In line with Penny Lane, Strawberry Fields and Blackbird, my working title for this framework is Rocky Raccoon.

-This project is far from finished, but the most important code is there: The `QLModel` and `QMLWrapper` classes are the core of this project and seem to work fine for now.
+This project is far from finished, but the most important code is there: The `RockyModel` and `RaccoonWrapper` classes are the core of this project and seem to work fine for now.

 # Installing